-- What are the desired check points and timeline?
+- What are the desired milestones, checkpoints, and timeline?

 - Is the final application online or offline?

-It is likely to have a series of intense meetings and heated discussions to frame the project to a reasonable scope.
-After the planning stage, we should be able to define a set of key metrics related to the project, identify some offline and online data sources, request needed computation resources, draft tentative timeline and milestones, and form a team of data scientist, data engineer, software developer, project manager and members from business operation.
-Data scientists should play a major role in these discussions.
-If data scientist is not leading the data science project formulation, it is very likely the entire project will not reach the timeline and milestones.
+It is likely to have a series of intense meetings and heated discussions to frame the project reasonably.
+After the planning stage, we should be able to define a set of key metrics related to the project, identify some offline and online data sources, request needed computation resources, draft a tentative timeline and milestones, and form a team of data scientist, data engineer, software developer, project manager and members from the business operation.
+Data scientists should play a significant role in these discussions.
+If data scientists do not lead the project formulation and planning, the project may not catch the desired timeline and milestones.

-Even though at the planning stage we already set some strategies, milestones, and timelines at the problem formulation and project planning stage, data science projects are dynamic in nature and there could be uncertainties along the road.
-As a data scientist, clearly communicate any newly encountered difficulties during the modeling stage to the entire team is essential to keep the data science project progress.
-With the available data source identified at the planning stage, data cleaning, data wrangling, and exploratory data analysis are great starting points toward modeling.
+Even though we already set some strategies, milestones, and timelines at the problem formulation and project planning stage, data science projects are dynamic.
+There could be uncertainties along the road.
+As a data scientist, communicating any newly encountered difficulties or opportunities during the modeling stage to the entire team is essential to keep the data science project progress.
+Data cleaning, data wrangling, and exploratory data analysis are great starting points toward modeling with the available data source identified at the planning stage.
 Meanwhile, abstracting the business problem to be a set of statistical and machine learning problems is an iterative process.
-It is rare that business problems can be solved by using just one statistical or machine learning model.
-The ability to use a sequence of methods to decompose the business problem is one of the key responsibility for a senior data scientist.
-The process requires iterative rounds of discussions with the business team and data engineering team based on the new learning from each iteration.
-Each iteration includes both data related and model related part.
+Business problems can rarely be solved by using just one statistical or machine learning model.
+Using a sequence of methods to decompose the business problem is one of the critical responsibilities for a senior data scientist.
+The process requires iterative rounds of discussions with the business and data engineering team based on each iteration’s new learnings.
+Each iteration includes both data-related and model-related parts.

 - A/B testing

-A shadow mode is like an observation period when the data pipeline and machine learning models run as it is fully functional, but we only record the model output without any actions.
+A shadow mode is like an observation period when the data pipeline and machine learning models run as fully functional, but we only record the model output without any actions.
 Some people call it proof of concept (POC).
-During POC, people frequently check the data pipeline and model and detect bugs such as a timeout or missing features, version conflict (for example python 2 v.s. python 3), data type mismatch, etc.
+During the shadow mode, people frequently check the data pipeline and model and detect bugs such as a timeout, missing features, version conflict (for example, Python 2 vs. Python 3), data type mismatch, etc.

 Once the online model passes the shadow mode, A/B testing is the next stage.
 During A/B testing, all the incoming observations are randomly separated into two groups: control and treatment.
-The control group is going to skip the machine learning model, while the treatment group is going through the machine learning model.
-After that, people monitor a list of pre-defined key metrics during a specific time period to compare the control and treatment groups.
-The differences in these key metrics determine whether the machine learning model provides business value or not.
+The control group will skip the machine learning model, while the treatment group is going through the machine learning model.
+After that, people monitor a list of pre-defined key metrics during a specific period to compare the control and treatment groups.
+The differences in these metrics determine whether the machine learning model provides business value or not.
 Real applications can be complicated.
 For example, there can be multiple treatment groups, or hundreds, even thousands of A/B testing running by different teams at any given time in the same production environment.

-Once the A/B testing shows that the model provides significant business value, then you can put it into full production.
-It is ideal that the model runs as expected and continues to provide scalable values.
-However, the business can change and a machine learning model works now can break tomorrow, and features available now may not be available tomorrow.
-You need a monitoring system to automatically notify us when one or multiple features change.
-When the model performance degrades below a pre-defined a level, you need to fine-tune the parameters and thresholds, re-train the model with more recent data, add or remove features to improve model performance.
+Once the A/B testing shows that the model provides significant business value, we can put it into full production.
+It is ideal that the model runs as expected and continues to offer scalable values.
+However, the business can change, and a machine learning model that works now can break tomorrow, and features available now may not be available tomorrow.
+We need a monitoring system to notify us when one or multiple features change.
+When the model performance degrades below a pre-defined level, we need to fine-tune the parameters and thresholds, re-train the model with more recent data, add or remove features to improve model performance.
 Eventually, any model will fail or retire at some time with a pre-defined model retirement plan.

-Data science end-to-end project cycle is a complicated process which requires close collaboration among many teams.
-Data scientist, maybe the only scientist in the team, has to lead the planning discussion and model development based on data available and clearly communicate key assumptions and uncertainties with the entire team.
+Data science end-to-end project cycle is a complicated process that requires close collaboration among many teams.
+The data scientist, maybe the only scientist in the team, has to lead the planning discussion and model development based on data available and communicate key assumptions and uncertainties.
 A data science project may fail at any stage, and a clear end-to-end cycle view of the project helps avoid some mistakes.